-Etymologically having its origin in the Persian kārvān, meaning caravan or group of travelers, and sara, a palace or enclosed building, to which was added the Turkish suffix –yi, the caravanserai played the role of a meeting place along trade routes from China to India, Iran, Turkey, North Africa, Russia and even Eastern Europe.
-It provided the merchants with a place to rest and exchange and trade goods, but also with information about the routes and the situation in the regions they were about to cross.
-Equally important, the caravanserai had a crucial part in the cross-fertilization and exchanges of cultures by exposing these travelers to new ideas, beliefs and languages.
+We are is inspired by the role the caravanserai played throughout history.
+The caravanserais were well known meeting places along trade routes from Asia, North Africa to Southeast Europe.
+They provided merchants and travelers with a place to rest and opportunities to exchange and trade goods, as well as information about the challenges ahead and the situation in the regions they were about to cross.
+They had a crucial part in the cross-fertilization and exchanges of cultures by exposing travelers and locals to new ideas, beliefs and languages.

 early-stage social entrepreneurs (3 cohorts) graduated the program since July 2018

 mission-driven leaders working in education, health care, arts and culture, LGBTQ+, workforce training, economic development, etc. attended the program was its launch in May 2020